-Colby College's 2001-02 Visiting Writers Series will hold three readings this spring on the Waterville campus.
+Colby College's 2002-03 Visiting Writers Series will hold three readings this fall on the Waterville campus.
 Each program will begin at 7 p.m. in the Robins Room of Roberts Building and is open to the public free of charge.
-A book signing by the authors will follow each of the readings.
-The Visiting Writers Series is sponsored by Colby's creative writing program.

-On Saturday, February 9, the Portland String Quartet will open the spring semester of Colby College's 2001-2002 Music at Colby concert series with a varied program of works.
-The concert begins at 7:30 p.m. in Lorimer Chapel on the Waterville campus.
-It is open to the public and free of charge.
+On Saturday, September 7, the Portland String Quartet, artists-in-residence at Colby, will open the 2002-03 Music at Colby Concert Series with a free concert.
+The performance will begin at 7:30 p.m. in Lorimer Chapel on the Waterville campus and is open to the public free of charge.

 As Congress debates the shape of a new Homeland Security Administration and amid widespread concern about the numbers and intentions of foreign students coming to the United States, financier Shelby M.C.
 Davis is spending millions of dollars to put hundreds of foreign students through some of America's top colleges, Colby College in Maine among them.

 Colby College President William Adams announced today that Daniel Rosenfeld, currently Academy Professor at the Pennsylvania Academy of the Fine Arts, has been appointed director of the Colby College Museum of Art.
 Hugh Gourley, the museum's director for nearly four decades, will retire this fall.

 A series of string quartet concerts will be held July 30 through August 10 at Colby College in Waterville.
 Two formal concerts by the Portland String Quartet are set for July 30 and August 6; two performances by participants in the 27th annual Portland String Quartet Workshop at Colby will be presented August 10.